JackyLiu13/Qiwi/README.md

 ### Redeeming Qiwi Qoins
 ![Redeeming Qiwi Qoins](path_to_image)

-## Contributing
-We welcome contributions from the community.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.